KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 				"../Common/OpenXRDebugUtils.h"
 				"../Common/OpenXRHelper.h")

-			set(PROJECT_NAME OpenXRTutorialChapter2)

 	Here, we include all the files needed for our project.
 First, we'll create our source file called ``main.cpp`` in the ``/Chapter2`` directory.
 All files with ``../Common/*.*`` are available to download from this tutorial website.
 Below are the links and discussion of their usage within this tutorial and with OpenXR.
 This tutorial includes all the graphics APIs header and cpp files; you only need to download the files pertaining to your graphics API choice.
-We also set our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2``.

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake